naomiHauret/3vent/README.md

 > Pre-requisite: use LTS node version, have pnpm installed.

 - Clone this repository locally
-- Install the dependencies with `pnpm install`
+- At the root of the project, install the dependencies with `pnpm install`

+#### Run the front-end
+- In the terminal, run `pnpm dapp:dev`.
+Hit `localhost:5173` and you should see the app.